kit-ty-kate/lib-pxp/src/pxp-engine/example_readme.txt

 ]}

-This class is an example how to access the value of an attribute: The value is determined by invoking [self # node # attribute "title"].
+This class is an example how to access the value of an attribute: The value is determined by invoking [self # node # attribute "title"] (see {!Pxp_document.node.attribute}).
 As this attribute has been declared as CDATA and as being required, the value has always the form [Value s] where [s] is the string value of the attribute.
+Attribute values have type {!Pxp_types.att_value}.

 You can also see how entity contents can be accessed.
-A parameter entity object can be looked up by [self # node # dtd # par_entity "name"], and by invoking [replacement_text] the value of the entity is returned after inner parameter and character entities have been processed.
-Note that you must use [gen_entity] instead of [par_entity] to access general entities.
+A parameter entity object can be looked up by [self # node # dtd # par_entity "name"] (see {!Pxp_dtd.dtd.par_entity}), and by invoking {!Pxp_dtd.Entity.replacement_text} the value of the entity is returned after inner parameter and character entities have been processed.
+Note that you must use {!Pxp_dtd.dtd.gen_entity} instead of [par_entity] to access general entities.

 {3 The classes [section], [sect1], [sect2], and [sect3]}